 “He asked if I’d sign a petition to get independent candidates on the ballot in Arizona.
 I knew people were gathering signatures for West, so I said no,” she said.
 “When I left, he asked me again.
 I said no and started walking toward my car.
 He followed me and said, ‘You don't vote?’
 I said I did, but I wasn't signing his petition.
 He continued to follow me, and I tripped and fell trying to evade him.”

 Other circulators used the names of people associated with West’s campaign.
 Tucson resident Holly Shinn was told it was supporting “11 different candidates,” referring to the electors listed on the petition who would potentially represent West in the Electoral College.
 Kat Rivard of Phoenix says a circulator told her it was for Michelle Tidball, the Wyoming preacher who is West’s vice-presidential running mate.
 Neither voter signed.

-New Times reached out to Edee Baggett, co-president of National Ballot Access, on Tuesday to comment on these alleged tactics.
+reached out to Edee Baggett, co-president of National Ballot Access, on Tuesday to comment on these alleged tactics.
 She said circulators weren’t instructed to hide West’s name on the petition, avoid mentioning his name, or confront voters.